gigo6000/instagram-clone/README.md

 or if you don't have an alias for sail:

-`cd backend && ./vendor/bin/sail up`
+`cd backend && composer install && ./vendor/bin/sail up`

 ### Frontend